What Is an Air Embolism?

 - chest pain or heart failure

-- mental changes, such as confusion
+- mental status changes, such as confusion or loss

 - low blood pressure

 - blue skin hue

 might suspect that you have an air embolism if you are experiencing symptoms,